deislabs/image-layer-provenance/README.md

       "buildType": "URI indicating what type of build was performed.
 E.g. dockerfile-build", "invocation": {
         "configSource": {
-          "uri": "URI to Git repo of Dockerfile.
-Describes where the Dockerfile that kicked off the build came from.
-URI indicating the identity of the source of the Dockerfile.
-E.g. https://www.github.com/example/reponame/blob/master/Dockerfile", "digest": {
+          "uri": "URI to Git repo of image's build source.
+For example, for Dockerfile builds, this describes where the Dockerfile that kicked off the build came from.
+E.g. https://www.github.com/example/reponame/blob/master/Dockerfile".
+For non-Dockerfile builds, this is a Git URL to the image build source (Bazel image config, ko image config, etc.), "digest": {
             "commit": "Git commit SHA that kicked off the image build."
           },
-          "entryPoint": "Path to Dockerfile in the repo."
+          "entryPoint": "Path to image build source in the repo (such as path/to/Dockerfile or path/to/bazel-cfg)."
         },
         "parameters": {
           "LayerHistory": {